OCA/social/mail_partner_forwarding/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to select a related user (called "Forwarding partner") in each partner in order to send all the notifications to the Forwarding partner.
+This module allows to select a related user (called "Forwarding partner") in the res.users and res.partner models in order to send a copy of all the notifications meant to the users / partners to the Forwarding partner.

 **Table of contents**